KUTlime/LABTech-WPF-lecture/README.md

 ## How to choose?

 - WinUI should be first choice on Windows 10/11.
 - Windows => Is all required controls supported in WinUI?
-Yes, => WinUI, WPF otherwise.
+Yes => WinUI, WPF otherwise.
 - Windows 7? => WPF
-- Something else => MAUI, Avalonia, or Uno.
+- Something else => MAUI, Avalonia, or Uno (_and brace  yourself for an impact_).

 ## About WPF